hero media

 2. Dairy Flat Lodge & Farm

-the Dairy Flat Lodge & Farm in Daylesford
+a cedar hot tub at Dairy Flat Lodge & Farm

-Surrounded by rolling hills, Dairy Flat Lodge & Farm presents an exclusive countryside escape, just 10 minutes from Daylesford.
-Each of its six private king suites afford the same level of refinement as its renowned sister property, Lake House, combining lavish designs with custom furnishings and locally sourced art for a truly sophisticated stay.
+Surrounded by rolling hills, Dairy Flat Lodge & Farm presents as an exclusive countryside escape just 10 minutes from Daylesford.
+Each of its six private king suites affords the same level of refinement as its renowned sister property, Lake House, combining lavish designs with custom furnishings and locally sourced art for a truly sophisticated stay.

 A dedicated Lodge Concierge is available to prepare a hearty country-style breakfast, light the fire pit, or craft a sunset cocktail.
-Lodgers can also explore the roughly 16-hectare regenerative farm – home to olive groves, vineyards, lush herb and vegetable gardens and an artisan bakehouse.
+Lodgers can also explore the 40-acre regenerative farm, home to olive groves, vineyards, and lush herb and vegetable gardens.
+Adding to the sense of retreat, a mineral pool overlooks rows of Pinot Noir and Chardonnay vines – close enough to catch the scent of croissants baking each morning in the on-site bakehouse.

 Price: $$$$$